nic-lovin/nic-lovin.github.io/_posts/2020-07-19-defenit-malicious-baby.md

 ![Looking for calc.exe](../assets/malicious_baby/calc_exe.png)

 So, we can guess the binary is looking for a process `calc.exe`.
 Let's just open one and rerun the binary.
-It will the break on `QueueUserAPC`.
+It will then break on `QueueUserAPC`.
 By looking at the parameters, we can see one function address, `0x18F948` in our case.
 We can right-click and select `Follow DWORD in Disassembler`.
 It is in the middle of a function.
 By looking around the function, we can see one with suspicious instructions.

 ![Suspicious function](../assets/malicious_baby/function.png)